TuPhung369/Haaga_Backend_Programming/TuPhung_Docs/docs/frontend/structure.md

 ---
 sidebar_position: 1
+sidebar_label: 'Project Structure'
 ---

 # Frontend Project Structure

 ## Overview

-The frontend component of the Haaga Backend Programming project is located in the `study/typescript-react` directory and is built with React, TypeScript, and Redux Toolkit.
+The frontend component of the Enterprise Nexus project is located in the `study/typescript-react` directory and is built with React, TypeScript, and Redux Toolkit.
 The application follows a modern component-based architecture with a focus on type safety, reusability, and maintainability.

 ## Main Directory Structure